Parks and places with water games (jets) and misters

 In Vincennes (94)

-• Where : next to the Pont Neuf
+• Where: next to the Pont Neuf

 • On the other hand, they bring a little freshness when you pass by

-At Martin Luther King Park, in the 17th
+At Martin Luther King Park, in the 17th arrondissement

-• Martin Luther King Park is one of the newest parks in Paris.
+• The Martin Luther King Park is one of the newest parks in Paris.
 Created in the Batignolles district, near Avenue de Clichy, on the grounds of a former freight station, it is part of this generation of new parks, designed around themes.
-3 themes characterize the Martin Luther King Park: the seasons, sports and water
+3 themes characterize Martin Luther King Park: the seasons, sports and water

-Useful information
+Practical information

-• Opening hours: Every day from 7am to 9.30pm
+• Opening hours: Every day from 7am to 9:30pm

-• Access: 147, rue Cardinet Paris 17ème
+• Access: 147, rue Cardinet Paris 17th

 • PRICE: Free

-Useful information
+Practical information

-• How to get there: By bus: line 249 (Cemetery station), line 250 (Parc des Sports station), line 252 (Cité Floréal station)
+• Getting there: By bus: line 249 (Cimetière station), line 250 (Parc des sports station), line 252 (Cité Floréal station)

 By RER: line B (La Courneuve Aubervilliers station)

-By Tram: line T11 (Dugny-La Courneuve station)
+By Tramway: line T11 (Dugny-La Courneuve station)

 By car: by motorway: A1, A86, direction Nanterre (exit La Courneuve Saint-Denis)